 Insurance Claims Adjuster Salary

 The average Insurance Claims Adjuster in the United States can expect to rake in roughly $49K per year.
 Total incomes of Insurance Claims Adjusters incorporate potential for, in a few cases, more than $8K from bonuses and close to $8K from profit sharing; these performance components cause packages to range between $34K and $73K.
 The most important factor affecting compensation for this group is the particular firm, followed by tenure and geography.
 A large number enjoy medical while a fair number get dental coverage.
 Vision coverage is also available to a strong majority.
 Job satisfaction is reported as high by the vast majority of workers.
 Men working as Insurance Claims Adjusters who took the survey just slightly outnumber women at 51 percent.
+The data in this summary comes from the PayScale salary survey.

 Job Description for Insurance Claims Adjuster